damianhakert/damianhakert.github.io/source/posts/2016-06-10-ssg-overview-gitlab-pages-part-2.html.md

 ## Benefits of Modern Static Site Generators

 Static Site Generators (**[SSGs]**) are software created to automate web development to **output** static sites from **dynamic** writing.
 So, we code dynamically and publish statically.
 No pain, all gain.

 The most fascinating thing of any SSG is the ability to code fast, save money (on web hosting), and incredibly [decrease the page loading time][page-load] (compared to server-side dynamic webpages).
 Also, if we have a lot of visitors at the same time, our [static sites have less chance to crash][server-crash] due to server overload [than dynamic ones][site-down].

-**Note:** if you want to know more about it, read the previous article for this series: "[Static x Dynamic Websites][part-1]".
+**Note:** if you want to know more about it, read the previous article for this series:
+"[SSGs Part 1: Static x Dynamic Websites][part-1]".
 {: .note}

 ## Structure of SSGs

 The structure of SSGs is a combination of features to make static sites development faster and less repetitive.
 Let's take a quick look at the list below, then describe them one by one.

 - Environment
 - Template engine
-- Markdown engine
+- Markup language
 - Preprocessors
 - Directory structure

 ### Environment

 The **environment**, also called **platform**, consists essentially on the [programming language] the SSG was written in.
 It will make difference on the configuration, customization, and performance of the SSG.
 Examples: [Ruby], [Python], [Node JS][node].

 <a name="template-engine"></a>

 ### Template engine

 The **template engine** is very important we understand, since all the dynamic structure of our sites will depend on that.
 It's essential that we choose an SSG with a [templating system][template-sys] that we can use comfortably.
-Examples: [Liquid] and [Haml] for Ruby, [Twig] for PHP, [Swig] for JavaScript, [Slim] for HTML.
+Examples: [Liquid], [Haml] and [Slim]  (Ruby), [Twig]  (PHP), [Swig]  (JavaScript).

-To give you a picture, let's see an example for an HTML file, in which we are using [Liquid Templating Engine][liquid]:
+To give you a picture, let's see an example for an HTML file, in which we are using the [Liquid Templating Engine][liquid]:

 ```html
 <!DOCTYPE html>